 How Can Your Loom Knitting Help Operation Christmas Child?

-I’m glad you asked because I wanted to share this information to let you know that this is a great place for your loom knit treasures.
+I’m glad you asked because I wanted to share this information and let you know that this is a great place for your loom knit treasures.
 You don’t need to fill a whole shoe boxes.
-If you only send a few hats, that’s OK, because very often they receive boxes at their headquarters that are not filled with enough items.
+If you only send a few hats, a mitten or knitted toy that’s OK, because very often they receive boxes at their headquarters that are not filled with enough items.
 During inspection they take candy and fillers that are donated and make sure that Every box has enough goodies to make the little recipient very happy.
-That child will only get one shoe box from OCC once in his or her lifetime.
-They have to make that one count.
+That child will only get one shoe box from Operation Christmas Child once in his or her entire lifetime.
+The folks at the service center have to make that one count.

 So if you send loom knitted toys, hats, socks or scarves they will use those items as fillers.
 Isn’t that awesome?
-Please note that you don’t need to send you donation to their headquarters there are local drop-off sites all over the US, Canada and other countries.
+Please note that you don’t need to send your donation to their headquarters.
+There are local drop-off sites all over the US, Canada and other countries.

 For more information on donating gifts-in-kind, please contact Operation Christmas Child Corporate Relations at (828) 262-1980 ext.
 8037 or e-mail OCCGIK@samaritan.org.

 Below are just some of the items you’ll find under the Projects page that you can make to send to OCC.
 Click on the pictures for links to FREE Patterns and Video Tutorials.

 Start Loom Knitting for Operation Christmas Child Early